 The Language Center administers placement tests to all students who intend to continue studying a foreign language at Stanford.
 The purpose of testing is diagnostic: it assesses students' current language abilities in order to match them to the course most suitable for that level.
 Accurate initial placement is a key factor in successfully learning a foreign language.
 Placement exams in each language consist of both text and oral components.
 Proficiency testing measures what students are able to do with the language.

 For most languages, after completing the online text portion of the examination, students proceed to the oral portion (procedures vary by language and time of year).
-For the majority of languages, placement testing occurs in the summer and beginning of fall quarter.
-All language placement testing should be completed no later than September 1, with very few exceptions.
-After reviewing this website, if you have questions about your language, please email the Language Center.
+For many languages, placement testing occurs in the summer and beginning of fall quarter only.
+A few languages offer limited placement testing in mid-quarter in Fall and Winter, for enrollent in the next quarter.
+All language placement testing should be completed no later than the date specified on the testing page for that language.
+After reviewing this website, including the specific page for your language, if you have any questions, please email the Language Center.

-Placement testing during the academic year is more limited, with some languages only conducting placement tests at the beginning of fall quarter.
+As mentioned, placement testing varies by language, with some languages only conducting placement tests before the beginning of fall quarter.
 For planning purposes, please check the placement testing page for each language for details on the required components and the testing schedule.
 The combined results of oral and written components determine the most appropriate course for the student who decides to continue studying that language, whether to fulfill the language requirement or for personal or professional interest.

 Remember these tests are for placement purposes, and are not achievement tests.
 Rather than receiving a score, you will receive a placement into a class where you can maximize your learning.
 Your placement results will only be known to you and to members of the Language Center who direct placement testing.
 They will not be reported to all members of the department or recorded on your transcript.